hexchat/documentation/appearance.rst

 - **%s** selected nickname
 - **%t** time/date

-As a sidenote the **gui_ulist_doubleclick** setting can customize the command ran when double-clicking a nick in the userlist.
+As a sidenote the **gui_ulist_doubleclick** setting can run a command using these codes when double-clicking a nick in the userlist.

 Userlist Buttons
 ~~~~~~~~~~~~~~~~